 There should not be a dollar amount associated with what is a Wealth Management client, but as the Financial Advisor you are your own business and have to choose what type of clients and assets size is appropriate for your business from a service level and profitability level.
 So before we begin our full definition of Wealth Management, Ill explain “qualified” financial advisor.

 REQUIREMENTS OF A FINANCIAL ADVISOR

 Important Requirements of a Financial Advisor

 Some other things we feel are important to look for when dealing with a financial advisor is to make sure they are fully licensed.
-Make sure you advisor holds their Series 7, Series 66, and Insurance licenses.
-The Series 7 along with the Series 66 allow the advisor to give advice and look at variable type of products and solutions, these are very rigorous exams and you will be surprised to find out that many do not have them.
+Make sure your advisor holds their Series 7, Series 66, and Insurance licenses.
+The Series 7 along with the Series 66 allow the advisor to give advice and look at the variable type of products and solutions, these are very rigorous exams and you will be surprised to find out that many do not have them.

 Other requirements to be a Certified Financial Planner